-Main targets of Turkey's National Pathway are explored below with priorities and key intervention area emphasized.
-Concreate actions under the main targets of National Pathway, on the basis of online-surveys, workshops, 3rd Agriculture-Forestry Council and other relevant strategic documents are also identified in accordance with actions tracks and these actions are given in Appendix 1.
+The main objectives of Türkiye's National Pathway are explored below, with priorities and the key intervention area highlighted.
+Concreate actions under the main targets of National Pathway, on the basis of online-surveys, workshops, 3rd Agriculture-Forestry Council and other relevant strategic documents are also identified in accordance with actions tracks and these actions are given in Appendix 1 programs.
+Türkiye also promote local products with geographical indication.
+Providing healthy and safe food at affordable prices, implementation of measures to prevent food price fluctuations, digitalising food value chain and increasing the accessibility and transparency at all stages of the food value chain for producers and consumers, dissemination of bio-economy and circular economy approaches, conducting R&D and P&D to extend the shelf life of foods and to expand their use and promoting the alternative staple foods for a healthy and balanced food consumption instead of a single type of food are key priorities under this target.

-• Developing Fair Access to Safe and Nutritious Food
+Developing Fair Access to Safe and Nutritious Food